top of page

 If you own a cruising boat, you will have to learn to be an electrician (in addition to a painter, a detailer, a mechanic, a rigger, and a plumber...).

 I've had one marine electrician that I've worked with that I would trust with almost anything on Confianza, but he is quite expensive.
-I've had another that I respect his knowledge. but I had to constantly chase to actually show up.
+I've had another has very respectable knowledge, but I had to constantly chase to actually show up.
 And I mean constantly.

 It was very frustrating, since he was helping me install the lithium battery bank and charging system.
 What should have taken a week took six.